rerrl/sat-tracker/README.md

 ## To Do

-- make metrics push data to the frontend when they are updated instead of calling `onTableUpdate()`
-- add deductions to metrics (update total sat holdings)
+- Add migrations for sqlite so as to not corrupt user dbs
 - component consilidation for the 2 tables and the form
 - make tables less ugly (fix width, etc.)
 - consolidate api methods where we can (add entries, delete entries, etc)
+- add loading spinner when importing csv

 ## Some extra notes